 10. Please provide a personal impact statement from participant(s) from the previous year related to their experience with the initiative.
 Please link the impact statement to at least one social

-Priority: Support organizations that represent First Nations, Métis, Inuit people, New Canadians, residents with disabilities and citizens who are marginalized to build a welcoming and socially inclusive community.
+Support organizations that represent equity-deserving groups to build a welcoming and socially inclusive community.